Centre for Integrated Preclinical Drug Development

 • Aim: Improve preclinical to clinical research translation in the chronic pain field

-2. Capabilities to establish other efficacy models in rodents upon request such as our mouse model of triple negative breast cancer.
+2. capabilities to establish other efficacy models in rodents upon request such as our mouse models of triple negative breast cancer and antibiotic resistant lung infection.

 Our methods for efficacy testing include: